Asymptotic Exceptional Steady States in Dissipative Dynamics

 where $\alpha=x,y$. $S_n^{x,y,z}$ are spin-1 operators. $P_{n,n+1}^{(2)}$ projects two neighboring $S=1$ spins into the $S=2$ subspace \cite{Affleck1987AKLT_model}.
 We assume that there are $N$ spins and take periodic boundary conditions $S_1=S_{N+1}$.
 By construction, the AKLT state $\ket{\psi_{\text{AKLT}}}$ lives in the decoherence-free subspace since $P_{n,n+1}^{(2)}\ket{\psi_{\text{AKLT}}}=0$ for $n=1,\cdots, N$, thus giving the steady state $\ket{\psi_{\text{AKLT}}}\bra{\psi_{\text{AKLT}}}$ of $\mathcal{L}_1$.
 We find that the AESS still exists at $W=1$ [Fig. \ref{fig3}(c)] and is close to an exact EP at a slightly larger $W=W_c>1$.
 We also perturb the exact EP by adding a perturbative Liouvillian $ \mathcal{L}_{W_c}^{\text{pert}}[\rho]=\delta\sum_{n=1}^N(W_cL_n\rho L_n^\dagger-\frac{1}{2}\{L^\dagger_n L_n,\rho\})$ with $L_n=S_n^z$.
 The perturbed eigenvalues [Fig.\ref{fig3}(d)] elucidate the spectral EP structure.

-Interestingly, the eigenoperator overlap $1-|\nu|^2$ in Fig. \ref{fig3}(c) decays as a power-law with increasing system size, distinct from the exponential decay observed in Figs.\ref{fig1} and \ref{fig3}(a) for 3SAT.
+Interestingly, the eigenoperator overlap $1-|\nu|^2$ in Fig. \ref{fig3}(c) decays as a power law with increasing system size, distinct from the exponential decay observed in Figs.\ref{fig1} and \ref{fig3}(a) for 3SAT.
 These numerical findings further corroborate the close relation between the finite-size scaling of the AESS and the complexity of preparing target states.
-Preparing a symmetry-protected topological state in a symmetry preserving fashion requires a polynomial time reflecting the obstruction by a continuous topological quantum phase transition, while an exponentially long time is expected to be required to solve the NP-complete 3SAT problem.
+Preparing a symmetry-protected topological state in a symmetry-preserving fashion requires a polynomial time reflecting the obstruction by a continuous topological quantum phase transition, while an exponentially long time is expected to be required to solve the NP-complete 3SAT problem.